openframeworks/ofBook/chapters/animation/chapter.md

 The individual measurements compared together tell us something about movement.
 Now, we're going to go in the opposite direction.
 Think about how we can use measurements like speed and acceleration to control position.

-If you know how fast an object is traveling, you can determine how far it's traveled in a certain amount of time.
+If you know how fast an object is traveling, you can determine how far it has traveled in a certain amount of time.
 For example, if you are driving at 50 miles per hour (roughly 80km / hour), how far have you traveled in one hour?
 That's easy.
 You've traveled 50 miles.
 How far have you traveled in two or three hours?
 There is a simple equation to calculate this distance:

 ```cpp
 position = position + (velocity * elapsed time)